ronoaldo/mercurio/mods/xdecor/CHESS_README.md

 #### Game completion

-If the game completed, the end of the game showing the result is listed in a final separate line as:
+If the game came to an end, the game result is written in a final separate line as:

 * “1–0” if White won
 * “0–1” if Black won